Pools

-Look up health inspection reports
+Look up a health inspection report

 To apply for a license for a new pool or when there is a change of ownership:

 1. Complete and submit an application and pay fees to the Madison City Clerk's Office.
-Fees and application must be mailed, or paid in person at the Madison City Clerk's Office.
+Fees and application must be mailed or paid in person at the Madison City Clerk's Office.

-2. Contact a public health sanitarian at (608) 242-6515 or LEadmin@publichealthmdc.com for a pre-inspection before opening to the public.
+2. Contact a public health sanitarian at 608-242-6515 or LEadmin@publichealthmdc.com for a pre-inspection before opening to the public.

-Licenses are valid each year from July 1 to June 30.
+• Licenses are valid each year from July 1 to June 30.
 Each license we issue expires on June 30.
 Licenses issued after April 1 will be valid until June 30 of the following year.
-For example: A license issued on April 1, 2022 will expire on June 30, 2023.
+For example: A license issued on April 1, 2024 will expire on June 30, 2025.

 You need to renew your license each year.
 We will mail a renewal to you.
 You need to return it with your payment before June 30 of each year.